MominNaeem/simple-cell-growth-simulation/README.md

 Bacterial Growth Simulation

-Summary
+Summary:
 The Bacterial Growth Simulation is a web-based interactive application built using React and TypeScript.
 It simulates the growth of bacterial colonies in a confined grid (representing a petri dish) based on biological rules.
-Users can control the simulation by starting, pausing, resetting, and customizing parameters like the time interval for bacterial division, probability of division failure, and lifespan of bacteria.
+Users can control the simulation by starting, pausing, resetting, and customizing parameters such as:

+The time interval for bacterial division.
+The probability of division failure.
+The lifespan of bacteria.

 Main Features
 Interactive 200x200 grid representing a petri dish.
 Simulation of bacterial growth based on:
 Division Rules: Bacteria divide into neighboring empty cells.
-Failure Probability: Cell divisions may fail based on user-defined probability.
+Failure Probability: Cell divisions may fail based on user-defined probabilities.
 Lifespan: Bacteria die after a specified number of seconds.
-User controls to:
+User Controls:
 Start, pause, and reset the simulation.
 Adjust division interval, failure probability, and lifespan dynamically.
 Add or remove bacteria by clicking on grid cells.